Muzzle shroud: Amount of noise reduction

 Sound waves are semi-directional.
 They consist of both Point- and Line-wave propagation.
 The projectile emanates mostly line-propagation properties after leaving the barrel.
 At the moment that the projectile is exiting the barrel it produces a mainly point-biased wave generation.
 (This is largely due to the shock waves traveling forward along the interior of the barrel, thus preventing any backward travel from the projectile into the barrel.)
 Sound waves travel in an ever-expanding bubble emanating from the muzzle when the propellant gases are traveling at supersonic speeds.
 This is called the "muzzle blast."
 Except in extremely low pressure loads, the exiting propellant gasses generate much higher sound pressure levels (dBa) than any other aspect of the weapon firing. (e.g., hammer, sear, bolt, supersonic flight signature, etc.) The supersonic "ballistic crack" is typically 136-138 dB, whereas "muzzle blast" may reach 168 dB.
 By encircling the muzzle, the shroud funnels and focuses the sound waves along the projectile flight axis, away from the shooter.
 This alone can partially protect the shooter from 12 to 18 dB of blast returning to the shooter's ears.

+An early example of muzzle device that predates this is the Colt Model 608 carbine intended for downed aircrew in hostile territory using a 3.5-inch (89 mm) long flash hider that dampened sound in order to draw less attention from enemy fire to an extent.

+Blast deflector

+Not a silencer as such but a device used to deflect the sound away from the user exists.